Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 9. Conclusion

-The stackful coroutine saga represents a failure of WG21’s institutional purpose.
-A well-understood, multiply-implemented, foundational primitive has been blocked from standardization for over a decade while a more complex, less complete alternative was fast-tracked with corporate backing.
+The stackful coroutine saga invites reflection on WG21’s institutional processes.
+A well-understood, multiply-implemented, foundational primitive has spent over a decade in committee while a more complex alternative advanced with corporate backing.

-The committee’s 2015 commitment to “pursue both technologies” was not honored
+Did not fulfill the committee’s 2015 commitment to “pursue both technologies”

-C++ users were denied a valuable facility that exists in competing languages (Go goroutines, Java virtual threads, Erlang processes)
+Denied C++ users a valuable facility that exists in competing languages (Go goroutines, Java virtual threads, Erlang processes)

 10. Recommendations

-Explicit conflict of interest disclosure: Committee members should disclose when their employer has commercial interest in a proposal’s outcome.
+Explicit interest disclosure: Committee members could voluntarily disclose when their employer has significant investment in a proposal’s domain—not as an accusation, but as useful context.

-Accountability for “both technologies” commitments: When the committee formally commits to pursuing multiple approaches, progress should be tracked and reported.
+Commitment tracking: When the committee formally commits to pursuing multiple approaches, progress on each should be periodically reviewed.

-Fast-track for mature Boost libraries: Facilities with extensive Boost deployment history should face a lower standardization burden, not a higher one.
+Boost pathway review: Consider whether mature Boost libraries with extensive deployment history should face a streamlined standardization path.

 Acknowledgments

-The authors thank the committee participants who shared their observations on condition of anonymity.
-We also acknowledge Oliver Kowalke’s extraordinary persistence in maintaining both Boost.Context and the standardization effort for over a decade without corporate support.
+The authors thank the committee participants who shared their observations and reflections, and acknowledge Oliver Kowalke’s extraordinary persistence in maintaining both Boost.Context and the standardization effort for over a decade.

 References